background

 We now have the necessary inputs to build the schedule, starting with the beginning committed monthly recurring revenue (CMRR) of $4.2 million.

-Of course, in reality, this calculation would be far more complex because each customer contract varies in price and is customized to meet the specific needs of the customers (and factors such as discounts by team size can further complicate these matters) – but this simplification is acceptable for illustrative purposes.
+Of course, the calculation would be far more complex in reality because each customer contract varies in price and is customized to meet the specific needs of the customers (and factors such as discounts by team size can further complicate these matters), but this simplification is acceptable for illustrative purposes.

-• New CMRR: The next line item is that the new CMRR is equal to the number of new bookings multiplied by the average CMRR per customer, which comes out to roughly $333k.
+• New CMRR ➝ The next line item is that the new CMRR equals the number of new bookings multiplied by the average CMRR per customer, totaling roughly $333k.

 Since only one customer churned, the churned CMRR equals $4k (and the churn rate is thus approximately 2.0%)

-The following values are the inputs used to calculate our hypothetical company’s ending CMRR.
+The following values are the inputs to calculate our hypothetical company’s ending CMRR.

 • Beginning CMRR = $4.2 million